 So I started to pay attention to my thoughts and saw how they triggered my emotional feelings.

-A big fat buried fear kept floating into my thoughts.
+A big fear kept floating into my thoughts.
 One that involved a memory of a doctor saying he hoped I would not lose my feet in the future due to the extent of my circulatory difficulties.

 Yet, here I was, wondering if his version of my future was presenting itself through this nasty wound.